normesta/azure-storage-azcopy/README.md

 :white_check_mark: Download files and folders.

-:white_check_mark: Copy containers, folders and blobs between storage accounts (Blobs only)
+:white_check_mark: Copy containers, folders and blobs between storage accounts (Blobs only).

-:white_check_mark: Synchronize containers with local file systems and visa versa (Blobs only)
+:white_check_mark: Synchronize containers with local file systems and visa versa (Blobs only).

-:white_check_mark: Copy objects, folders, and buckets from Amazon Web Services (AWS) (Blobs only)
+:white_check_mark: Copy objects, folders, and buckets from Amazon Web Services (AWS) (Blobs only).

 :white_check_mark: List files in a container (Blobs only).